This blog may contain affiliate links. Read our disclosure policy for more info.

 The start of the trail is about a 20-minute drive from the center of New Plymouth.
 To get there, simply head to Mangorei Road and follow it right to the end.
 Here, there is a very large car park.

 The start of the trail is around 100 meters (328 feet) up the road from the car park.
-This trail is sometimes referred to as Mangorei Track and you can find it marked on Google Maps as such.
+This trail is sometimes referred to as Mangorei Track, and you can find it marked on Google Maps as such.

 The hike to the hut is mostly uphill and is around 6 kilometers (3.7 miles) long with around 700 meters (2,297 feet) of elevation gain.
-It is an out and back trail, so you’ll hike back on the same trail as you did on the way there.
+It is an out-and-back trail, so you’ll hike back on the same trail as you did on the way there.

-The Pouakai Tarn is (where people take the famous reflection photo of Mount Taranaki) located just another short 15-minute hike further than the Pouakai Hut.
+The Pouakai Tarn (where people take the famous reflection photo of Mount Taranaki) is located just another short 15-minute hike further than the Pouakai Hut.

 Day Hike to the Pouakai Hut and Tarn